xav-png/makerspace-w2025/README.md

 # makerspace-w2025
-Small school project for a mobile-first web app
+Small school project.
+Can do simple calculations such as addition, subtraction, multiplication, division, and modulo.